OnilPereyra/alarmapp/README.md

 Alarm triggered via accelerometer (Tessel 1) causes a photo to be taken (Tessel 2).
 Alarm + photo are displayed in a HTML5 client, which also allows arming, disarming and canceling the alarm.

-Put together during the Microsoft IoT Hackaton in Berlin; 13.11.2014.

-[Video](http://www.youtube.com/watch?v=WY7KzrRm8XY) of this in action (with some Crossbar.io/WAMP background) (2 minutes 50 seconds).

 Note:
    * Taking the picture on the Tessel takes about 2.4s at a very low resolution.
    * Encoding this for sending over WAMP is another ~1.3s.
    * The Tessel's wi-fi is also slow.
    * So don't expect a snappy response with the image.
-(Any hints about optimization are highly welcome!)

 ## Hardware requirements